(Nonequilibrium) dynamics of diffusion processes with non-conservative drifts: A detour: Brownian motion in a magnetic field.

 \subsection{Frictionless regime.}

 The original study of Sect.
-3 in Ref. \cite{czopnik} has referred to a damped random motion of a charged particle (with charge $q_e$ in a constant magnetic field and fluctuating electric environment.
-In contrast with the reference paper \cite{czopnik}, in Ref. \cite{czopnik1} the frictional contribution has been skipped.
+3 in Ref. \cite{czopnik} refers to a phase-space description of the damped random motion of a charged particle (with charge $q_e$) in a constant magnetic field and fluctuating electric environment.
+In contrast with \cite{czopnik}, in Ref. \cite{czopnik1} the frictional contribution has been skipped.
 The magnetic field has been presumed to be constant and oriented in the $z$-direction of the Cartesian reference frame, $\vec{B} =(0,0,B)$.

 The frictionless Langevin-type equation in velocity space has been considered as the randomized version of the second Newton law, with the magnetic part of the Lorentz force subject to random fluctuations, in conformity with standard white-noise statistics assumptions.
 For clarity of discussion, we reproduce the version employed in Ref. \cite{czopnik}: \be {\frac{d\vec{u}}{dt}} = {\frac{q_{c}}{mc}} \vec{u} \times \vec{B} + \vec{{\cal{E}}}(t). \ee Here ${\cal{E}}$ {\it is not } an electric part of the Lorentz form but represents the white noise term, which we traditionally interpret in terms of the statistics of the Wiener process increments, while rewriting Eq.
-(23) in the form analogous to (1) (up to the proper adjustment of parameters) \be d\vec{u}(t) = \vec{F}(\vec{u}(t)) dt + \sqrt{2q } d\vec{W}(t) \ee with a diffusion constant $q$ and the forward drift given as a vector field in velocity space \be \vec{F}(\vec{u}(t)) = - \Lambda \vec{u}(t), \ee where \be \Lambda = \left(
+(34) in the form analogous to (1) (up to the proper adjustment of parameters) \be d\vec{u}(t) = \vec{F}(\vec{u}(t)) dt + \sqrt{2q } d\vec{W}(t) \ee with a diffusion constant $q$ and the forward drift given as a vector field in velocity space \be \vec{F}(\vec{u}(t)) = - \Lambda \vec{u}(t), \ee where \be \Lambda = \left(

 \right) \ee and the cyclotron frequency parameter $\omega_c$ reads $\omega_c = q_cB/mc $.

 In Refs. \cite{czopnik,czopnik1} one can find detailed derivations, which we skip in the present paper.
 An important outcome is that any appropriate probability density function $\rho(\vec{u},t)$ is a solution of the Fokker-Planck equation of the form (2): \be \partial _t \rho = q \Delta _{\vec{u}} \rho - \omega _c \left[\nabla _{\vec{u}}\times {\vec{u} \rho }\right]_{i=3} =q \Delta _{\vec{u}} \rho - (\vec{\nabla }_{\vec{u}}\cdot \vec{F}) \rho = L^*_{\vec{u}} \rho , \ee where \be \vec{F}(\vec{u}) = \omega _c (u_2,-u_1,0). \ee The underlying Markovian process in the velocity space is time homogeneous, and has a transition probability density obeying the initial condition $p(\vec{v}_0,0, \vec{u},t) \rightarrow \delta ^3(\vec{u}- \vec{v}_0)$ as $t\rightarrow 0$: \be p(\vec{v_0},0,\vec{u},t) = \left( {\frac{1}{4\pi qt}}\right)^{3/2} \, \exp \left( - {\frac{(\vec{u} - U(t)\vec{v}_0)^2}{4qt}}\right). \ee Here, the rotation matrix $U(t)= \exp ( - t\Lambda )$ reads: \be U(t) = \left(